19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (6) Subject to subsections (6A), (8) and (8A), where a member of the Fund is entitled under subsection (2)(a), (3) or (4) to withdraw the sum standing to his credit in the Fund, at the time of the withdrawal and in accordance with any regulations made under this Act —

-(a) a prescribed sum (referred to in this Act as the minimum sum) shall be set aside or topped-up —
+(a) such minimum sum applicable to the member as may be prescribed shall be set aside or topped-up —

 (i) by the member; or

 (ii) from the sum standing to the member’s credit in the Fund; and

+[Act 23 of 2012 wef 01/01/2013]

 (b) unless the Board otherwise allows, such amount as may be specified under subsection (6D) shall be set aside or topped-up in the member’s medisave account —